 Papagayo Beach is one of the most beautiful places to see in Lanzarote, so it’s a Spanish beach that you can’t miss.

 Moreover, Papagayo is the most famous beach in Lanzarote thanks to its fine golden sand and pristine waters, which often take on an emerald color.
 In 2019, Papagayo was chosen by Condé Nast Traveler readers as the best beach in Spain.

 To see Papagayo beach in a different way, I recommend this sailing tour along the coast.
 Another option is this kayaking and snorkeling excursion from Playa Blanca.
 The crystal-clear waters make snorkeling a popular activity here, so you shouldn’t pass it up!

-- Recommended accommodation: Without a doubt, the Gran Castillo Tagoro Family & Fun Playa Blanca is the best option.
-It has six swimming pools, including a children’s pool with waterslides, so it’s perfect for families.
+- Recommended accommodation: Without a doubt, the Gran Castillo Tagoro Family & Fun Playa Blanca is one of the best family hotels in Lanzarote.
+It has six swimming pools, including a children’s pool with waterslides, so it’s perfect for families with kids.

 13. Es Trenc Beach, Mallorca, another one of Spain’s best beaches

 Es Trenc Beach in Mallorca is another Mediterranean beach in Spain that I highly recommend.
 It has over 5.5 miles of white sand dunes and clear blue waters, so it’s perfect for a refreshing swim.

 Moreover, it’s a protected natural area where you can enjoy a fantastic day at the beach in Mallorca, Spain.
 If you’re in southern Spain and don’t have a car, I suggest booking this excursion.
 It’ll take care of your transportation and let you see Es Trenc’s old bunkers from the 1940s.